sudssf/dynamics_sim/dynamics_sim-master/README.md

 $ pip install -r requirements.txt
 ```

-# Usage #
+# General pipeline #

-The easiest way to get started with DyPy is to subclass the ```Game``` class and define the game that of
+The easiest way to get started with DyPy is to subclass the ```Game``` class and define the game of
- interest to be simulated by defining its payoff matrix appropriately as a function of various parameters.
-  You can also define a function that classifies equlibria as a function of the distribution of players
-  playing each strategy.
+ interest to be simulated by defining its payoff matrix appropriately (see Wiki for detailed description and example simulations).
+The user can also define a function that classifies equilibria as a function of the distribution of players playing each strategy.

-Once the game class is defined, choose a dynamics process and execute the desired simulation.
-Some options
+Once the game class is defined, choose a dynamics process (Wright-Fisher, Moran or Replicator) and execute the desired simulation.
+Some options are:
-are:

 - Simulate a given number of generations of one simulation, and graph the dynamics of each player's
 strategies over time